seancorfield/next-jdbc/doc/friendly-sql-functions.md

-Note: this expands to a single SQL statement with placeholders for every value being inserted -- for large sets of rows, this may exceed the limits on SQL string size and/or number of parameters for your JDBC driver or your database!
+Note: this expands to a single SQL statement with placeholders for every value being inserted -- for large sets of rows, this may exceed the limits on SQL string size and/or number of parameters for your JDBC driver or your database.
+Several databases have a limit of 1,000 parameter placeholders.
+Oracle does not support this form of multi-row insert, requiring a different syntax altogether.

 You should look at [`next.jdbc.prepare/execute-batch!'](https://cljdoc.org/d/seancorfield/next.jdbc/CURRENT/api/next.jdbc.prepare#execute-batch!) for an alternative approach.

 ## `query`